-The Other temples facing north and east, on this hill belong to early Vijayanagara period.
+The other temples facing north and east, on this hill belong to early Vijayanagara period.
 Hemakuta Hill is an excellent place to observe the Sun-set when in Hampi.
-The hill has plenty of huge Boulders and makes an excellent spot to watch
+The hill has plenty of huge boulders and makes an excellent spot to watch

 Hemakuta hill is a popular tourist attraction in the town of Hampi, located in the Indian state of Karnataka.
 The hill is home to several ancient temples and structures, making it a significant religious and historical site.

 The Hemakuta hill temples are believed to have been built during the 9th to 14th centuries by the rulers of the Vijayanagara Empire.
 The hill is named after the Hemakuta group of temples that can be found on its slopes.
 These temples are dedicated to Hindu deities such as Lord Shiva, Lord Vishnu, and Lord Krishna.